aimacode/aima-java/README.md

 ## TODO (REMEMBER - KEEP IT SIMPLE SIMPLE SIMPLE!!!! :)
 ### CURRENT (Rewrite of chapters 3 to 6)
 #### Chp 3
+* Different types of Search APIs (i.e SearchActionsFunction, SearchStateFunction, SearchActionFunction) for different use cases.
+* Re-introduce better composition mechanism into search algorithm implementations to reduce amount of inheritance required.
 * Add Bidirectional Search implementation.
 * GraphPrioritySearch and TreePrioritySearch potentially need a better mechanism for determining state containment and removal of a node